microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/eks/eks_terraform/_index.md

 ## Deploy EKS cluster and connect it to Azure Arc using Terraform

-The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy an Amazon Web Services (AWS) [Kubernetes Engine cluster](https://aws.amazon.com/eks/) and connected it as an Azure Arc cluster resource.
+The following Jumpstart scenario will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy an Amazon Web Services (AWS) [Kubernetes Engine cluster](https://aws.amazon.com/eks/) and connected it as an Azure Arc cluster resource.

 ## Prerequisites